ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

-Additionally, for deployments where tokens are not required (such as when tokens are used as a way to avoiding showing CAPTCHAs), origins SHOULD randomly choose to not challenge clients for tokens with some non-zero probability.
+Additionally, for deployments where tokens are not required (such as when tokens are used as a way to avoiding showing CAPTCHAs), origins SHOULD randomly choose to not challenge clients for tokens with some non-trivial probability.
+This helps origins ensure that their behavior for handling clients that cannot redeem tokens is maintained and exercised consistently.

 # Security Considerations {#sec-considerations}